cloudfoundry/docs-bosh/content/networks.md

 Manual networking allows you to specify one or more subnets and let the Director choose available IPs from one of the subnet ranges.
 A subnet definition specifies the CIDR range and, optionally, the gateway and DNS servers.
 In addition, certain IPs can be blacklisted (the Director will not use these IPs) via the `reserved` property.

 Each manual network attached to an instance is typically represented as its own NIC in the IaaS layer.
+This behavior can be changed by configuring nic groups as explained in the networks section of the instance groups manifest definition [here](manifest-v2.md#instance-groups-block--instance-groups-).

 Schema for manual network definition: